mattkrick/redux-optimistic-ui/README.md

 ## How's it different from redux-optimist?
 This project is based heavily on the work of redux-optimist. redux-optimist is what I'd call a *reducerExtender*.
 It extends your state with an `optimist`.
 `redux-optimistic-ui` wraps your state.
-It's also FSA-compliant (if you care about that kinda thing) Behind the scenes, it uses immutable.js for a little speed boost.
+Behind the scenes, it uses immutable.js for a little speed boost.

 This has a few advantages:
-- You can use `immutable` (or whatever the heck else you want, weirdo)
+- Your state doesn't have to be a plain JS Object.
+You can use an immutable.js `Map` (or whatever the heck else you want, weirdo)
+- It's FSA-compliant (if you care about that kinda thing)
 - More performant, thanks to immutable.js (although if your queue is long enough to see gains, you're probably doing it wrong).
 - If you're really performance driven, you could ignore certain items from going in the queue (eg toggles, css effects, etc.)